godotengine/godot-contributing-docs/triage/guidelines.rst

 -  *Network*: relates to (low-level) networking.
 -  *Particles*: particles, particle systems and their editors.
 -  *Physics*: relates to the physics engine (2D/3D).
+-  *Platforms*: relates to platform-specific issues, typically related to OS, I/O, display, drivers, or rendering context.
 -  *Plugin*: relates to problems encountered while writing plugins.
--  *Porting*: relates to some specific platforms or exporting projects.
 -  *Rendering*: relates to the 2D and 3D rendering engines.
 -  *Shaders*: relates to the Godot shader language or visual shaders.
 -  *Tests*: relates to unit tests.